annemarie35/the-code-gloss/docs/journal.md

     - Typescript
     - ...to continue
 - Attend a very nice [workshop](https://www.next-level.run/webinar-web-perf-bundle-optimisation) focused on three essential tools for optimizing your JavaScript code, efficiently managing your bundles and improving the performance of your React applications with Chrome's profiler, stats.json and Bundle Analyzer and React Profiling.
 See [https://www.fasterize.com/fr/blog/vitesse-chargement-chiffres-cles-web-performance/](https://www.fasterize.com/fr/blog/vitesse-chargement-chiffres-cles-web-performance/)

+# Done

+- [x] Where do I store data ?
+First a file read/write with fs and then add a database with knex as a query builder or another (should ask the React community) https://github.com/vercel/next.js/tree/canary/examples/with-knex